-Helm for Kubernetes is such a powerful tool.
+Helm is such a powerful tool and one to check out when you’re learning Kubernetes.
 In this article we’ll take a look at what it is, some of the main concepts, and some useful commands for Helm.

 What is Helm?